jiko/cyborgmanifesto/index.md

 analysis themselves suffer protean transformations.
 Intensifications of hardship experienced world-wide in connection with the social relations of science and technology are severe.
-But what people are experiencing is not transparently clear, and we lack aufficiently subtle connections for collectively building effective theories of experience.
+But what people are experiencing is not transparently clear, and we lack sufficiently subtle connections for collectively building effective theories of experience.
 Present efforts
 - Marxist, psychoanalytic, feminist, anthropological-- to clarify even 'our' experience are rudimentary.</p>

-<p>I am conscious of the odd perspecdve provided by my historical position
+<p>I am conscious of the odd perspective provided by my historical position
 - a PhD in biology for an Irish Catholic girl was made possible by Sputnik's impact on US national science-education policy.
 I have a body and mind as much constructed by the post-Second World War arms race and cold war as